hyperoslo/ImagePicker/README.md

 ![ImagePicker](https://github.com/hyperoslo/ImagePicker/master/Resources/ImagePickerPresentation.png)

 **ImagePicker** is an all-in-one camera solution for your iOS app.
-Let your users select images from the library or take pictures at the same time with this component.
-Get notified of every event and get all the UI work for free.
+It let's your users to select images from the library and take pictures at the same time.
+As a developer you get notified of all the user interactions and get the beautiful UI for free, out of the box, it's just that simple.

-The component has been optimize to give a great user experience for the library working with assets instead of referenced images, this allows it to create a fast and smooth infinite scrolling.
+**ImagePicker** has been optimized to give a great user experience, it passes around referenced images instead of the image itself which makes it less memory consuming.
+This is what makes it smooth as butter.

 ## Usage